erdc/proteus-mprans/doc/index.rst

    %cd $PROTEUS_MPRANS/benchmarks/wavetank_reflecing
    %mpirun -n #NP parun wavetank_so.py -l 3 -v -O petsc.options -D test_parallel_wavetank

-where ``#NP`` stand for the number of processors.
+where ``#NP`` stands for the number of processors.
 Again, the solution of a parallel run will be saved in files ending in ``.xmf``.
 However, they  will be numbered to reflect the number of processors ``#NP`` used in the simulation (eg. ``wavetank0.xmf``, ``wavetank1.xmf``, ... , ``wavetank#NP-1.xmf``).